bryanrtboy/MidiKlak/README.md

 **SetCC** and **SetNote** will read from the PlayerPreference and set based on the last time Midi-Learn was run.

-For further details of usage, please refer the sample scenes in the "Samples" directory.
+For further details of usage, please refer to [MidiKlak][MidiKlak], which contain sample scenes in the "Samples" directory (these were deleted from *MidiKlak-Learn*).

 [Klak]: https://github.com/keijiro/Klak
 [MidiJack]: https://github.com/keijiro/MidiJack